jugbd/jugbd.org/_posts/2022-02-19-understanding-java-generics-1.md

 1. `<>` - Diamond operator - we put a generic type inside it.
 2. `T` - known as a Generic type.
 We can actually use any character or word instead of T here. usually used as `<T>`
 3. `?` - known as wildcard.
 We use it like `<?>`
-4. ``exctnds`` - Used to set Upper Bound of Generic type.
+4. ``extends`` - Used to set Upper Bound of Generic type.
 Which means, we can not use any parent class of this upper bounded class.
 5. ``super`` - Used to set Lower Bound of Generic type.
 We cannot use any child class of this lower bounded class.

 Let's start our today's discussion to explain using Generics with wildcards.